 Read the Terms of Service

-However, you shouldn't just click on the agreements without understanding what you've signed up for.
+You shouldn't click to accept the agreements without understanding what you're agreeing to.

-- Do you have the legal right to post the sorts of material you are planning to?
-Posting copyrighted content can result in legal action.
+- Posting copyrighted content can result in legal action.

 In general, the larger a terms of service agreement is, the more rights and freedom you're giving up.